Kar0lu/SYCYF2024/README.md

-# Fire Code (279, 265) implementation
+# Fire Code (88, 64) implementation
 This simulation is based on example of single-burst-error correction code, mentioned in book [Error Control Coding: Fundamentals and Applications by Shu Lin](https://pg024ec.files.wordpress.com/2013/09/error-control-coding-by-shu-lin.pdf) (page 267).
-It's capable of detecting and correcting errors of length 5 or fewer.
+It's capable of detecting and correcting errors of length 8 or fewer.

 Scheme and process of this simulation is on [page 265](https://pg024ec.files.wordpress.com/2013/09/error-control-coding-by-shu-lin.pdf).
 If you encounter problems, I encourage you to follow my research:
 * [Error Control Coding: Fundamentals and Applications by Shu Lin](https://pg024ec.files.wordpress.com/2013/09/error-control-coding-by-shu-lin.pdf)
-    * chapter 4.1
-    * chapter 4.3
-    * chapter 4.4
-    * chapter 4.5
-    * chapter 4.7
+    * chapter 4.1, 4, 5, 7
     * chapter 5.1
-    * chapter 9.1
-    * chapter 9.2
-    * chapter 9.3
+    * chapter 9.1, 2, 3
 * [Augmented Burst-Error Correction For Unicon Laser Memory](https://ntrs.nasa.gov/api/citations/19750017564/downloads/19750017564.pdf)
     * Pages 5-12
     * Appendix